hannah-hags/Breathing-App/README.md

 # Breathing-App

 App containing a walkthrough of basic breathing exercises.
 This is a class project for CS 4261 and is soley being used as a way to practice app development skills.
 For this, I chose to develop using javascript with ReactNative and Expo.
+The app can be viewed on a mobile phone using the Expo Go app.

 Project is exclusively worked on by hannah-hags.

 ## Components
 App.js contains navigation features connecting the three other files